 Digital Schoolhouse is a not-for-profit programme which enables primary schools to experience free creative computing workshops from their local Schoolhouse.
 Combined with ingenious computing, the programme also engages thousands of students with its pioneering and immersive careers education.
 Schoolhouses are not charged for their participation in the programme, nor for the support that they receive.

-Digital Schoolhouse (DSH) is delivered by the UK games industry trade body Ukie and is backed by the creative digital industries and government.
+Digital Schoolhouse (DSH) together with Nintendo UK is delivered by the UK games industry trade body Ukie and is backed by the creative digital industries and government.
 Sponsors include PlayStation®, SEGA, Ubisoft and Outright Games.

 In response to an outdated ICT education and with recommendations from the NextGen Skills Report, the new Computing curriculum was launched in 2014.
 This was a breakthrough.
 By aiming to equip pupils with relevant digital skills, it would enable the next generation to succeed in a digital economy, whilst encouraging homegrown talent.
 With such revolutionary news, reactions within the education sector were mixed.
 Whilst some teachers jumped for joy (like us!), others felt uncertain about implementing the new curriculum.

 Digital Schoolhouse was ready to provide a solution.
 With seed funding from the Mayor of London's Schools Excellence Fund (LSEF) and expertise from Mark Dorling and Shahneila Saaed, the DSH programme was to be rolled out across the UK.

 By helping teachers to explore and innovate ways to approach the new curriculum, as well as developing resources and CPD training, Ukie's Digital Schoolhouse was welcomed with open arms.